‘Won’t be anything left’: Trump issues warning to Iran after national security team meeting

 Trump also spoke Sunday with Israeli Prime Minister Benjamin Netanyahu, a spokesman for the prime minister and a US official told CNN.

-On the Iran side, there are no new indications that top officials are ready to back down.
-Iranian media reported Sunday that Pakistan’s interior minister Mohsin Naqvi had met with top Iran officials, including President Masoud Pezeshkian.
+On the Iranian side, there are no new indications that top officials are ready to back down.
+Iranian media reported Sunday that Pakistan’s interior minister, Mohsin Naqvi, had met with top Iranian officials, including President Masoud Pezeshkian.
 Pakistan has acted as the primary mediator during the US-Iran peace talks.

 The-CNN-Wire